FaithAlone.net

 13 But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.

-So, does our Salvation hang in the balance every single day, based on whether or not we maintain our repentance and submission, to some undefined degree, well short of perfection?
-Do we need an unbroken chain of repentance and submission, in order to prove our faith is "real", so that we go to Heaven when we die?
+So, does one's Salvation hang in the balance every single day, based on whether or not they maintain their repentance and submission, to some undefined degree, well short of perfection?
+Do one need an unbroken chain of repentance and submission, in order to prove one's faith is "real", so that they go to Heaven when they die?

-Any time someone sins, assuming they know what the sin is (which if they don't, that could be another sin, 2 Timothy 2:15), they do so willfully (1 Corinthians 10:13).
+Any time someone sins, assuming they know what the sin is (which if they do not, that could be another sin of neglecting to study God's Law, 2 Timothy 2:15), they do so willfully (1 Corinthians 10:13).
 At that moment, which happens many times, every single day (1 John 1:8), they have un-repented of that sin.
 Therefore, if "repenting of sin" is a requirement for Salvation, they have just lost their Salvation, unless "repenting of sin" has been redefined into "repenting of some sins, sometimes".

 This doctrine logically and Biblically demands sinless perfection from the moment of Salvation until death, yet it is watered down by its proponents in an attempt to make it seem more doable.
 This takes the holy, perfect standard of God, and lowers it into what is achievable by the efforts of sinners, living in a corrupt body of flesh (Romans 7:14-25).
 It also takes the new birth, and stretches it out over a lifetime.